Rigid inner forms over local function fields: Preliminaries on gerbes

 We compute that so that $\phi_{a,b,x}((T,\psi)):= (T', \psi')$ indeed defines an element of $\gerbeE_{b}(V)$.
 From here, one checks that any morphism $\varphi \colon (S,\psi_{S}) \to (T,\psi_{T})$ of $a$-twisted torsors induces a morphism of the corresponding $b$-twisted torsors by means of the map on contracted products induced by $\varphi \times \text{id}$, giving the desired morphism of $(\text{Sch}/F)_{\tau}$-stacks.

-Note that the above morphism does in general depend on the choice of $x$; indeed, any two such morphisms differ by post-composing by an automorphism of $\gerbeE_{b}$ determined by a \v{C}ech 1-cocycle $z$ with respect to the cover $U_{0} \to \Spec(F)$. \end{const}
+Note that the above morphism does in general depend on the choice of $x$; indeed, any two such morphisms differ by post-composing by an automorphism of $\gerbeE_{b}$ determined by a \v{C}ech 1-cocycle $z$ with respect to the cover $U_{0} \to \Spec(F)$.
+It is clear from the above discussion that if $\shA = \textbf{B}$ and $f = \text{id}_{\shA}$ and $a$ and $b$ are cohomologous, then this construction gives an isomorphism of categories between $\gerbeE_{a}$ and $\gerbeE_{b}$. \end{const}